ginnyintifa/PTMscape/README.md

 * 1. Known PTM sites

-User has to provide the Uniprot accession number of proteins and position of the PTM sites in required format.
+User has to provide the Uniprot accession ID of proteins and position of the PTM sites in required format.
 See **sample_known_ps.tsv**.

 * 2. Fasta file for proteins of interest